Exclore/Exclore.github.io/readme.md

 ### Shawn Gallagher
 #### Phone: (801) 888 2249 | Email: Gshawn017@gmail.com
-## OBJECTIVE
-To advance my career in the field of software engineering by learning new and exciting skills.
 ## EXPERIENCE
 ### **SirsiDynix Aug 2016-Aug 2017**
 Software Support Analyst